rand-fu/cloudwatch-el/README.md

 ## Description

 Do you love Emacs?
 Do you have to work with CloudWatch?
 Do you find CloudWatch's web UI painful?
 Do you hate leaving Emacs?
-Now you don't have to!
 Why suffer the indignity of context-switching to a clunky web interface when the *One True Editor* can handle your logs with the elegance and power you deserve?

-This package liberates your CloudWatch logs from AWS console's tyranny, bringing them home where they belong - inside Emacs.
+This package liberates your CloudWatch logs from the AWS console's tyranny, bringing them home where they belong - inside Emacs.

 This started as a collection of functions I wrote for myself that got a little out of hand as I used them more.
 I thought they should be made into a proper package and shared in case it could help or inspire anyone else on their emacs journey.